Allano256/Remember/README.md

 [W3Validator](https://validator.w3.org/)

 <li>Javascript, JS Hint was used to validate the javascript for any errors.
-The project did not have any errors an was successful.
+The project did not have any errors and was successful.
 Code from the javascript file was copied and pasted into the JS Hint application for tesing which didnt produce any errors, only warnings as seen in the image below.</li>

 [jshint](https://jshint.com/)